-A detailed syllabus for each component part of the degree course shall be prescribed by the Undergraduate Course Committee for Clinical Pharmacology and shall be published in the Course Handbook.
+A detailed syllabus for each component part of the degree course shall be prescribed by the Undergraduate Course Committee for Clinical Pharmacology and shall be published in the Course Handbook or VLE (Canvas).

 18. Constitution of the Board of Examiners